Traikutaka dynasty: History

-Traikutikas were known for their Vaishnava faith, who claimed to be Yadav of Haiheya branch. and Dharasena performed Ashvamedha Yajna too.
+Traikutikas were known for their Vaishnava faith. and Dharasena performed Ashvamedha Yajna too.
 During the reign of Maharaja Madhyamasena, the kingdom was invaded by the Vakataka king Harishena.
 The dynasty ended around AD 550, when Vikramasena, the last known king died.
 The Traikutakas were probably reduced to a vassal status under the Vishnukundins and had to accept Madhavavarman I's authority.